stanley-1/tp/docs/DeveloperGuide.md

 2. Enter `find a t` in the command box.

-	Expected: all contacts whose name starts with "a" and "t" (e.g. Aaron Tan, Alice Teo, Arthur Taylor) will show up in the list.
+	Expected: all contacts whose name contain two or more words, with any of the word starting with "a" and another starting with "t" (e.g. Aaron Tan, Alice Teo, Tony Ang, Terry Au) will show up in the list.

 3. Enter `find at` in the command box.